 The worst thing you can do is think that this is somehow all your fault and you need to change to keep the relationship alive.
 That’s like keeping a fire alive by only adding kerosene oil and no wood.
 It may burn brighter, but the flame’s going to go out that much quicker.

 You should stay true to yourself and not change yourself.
 Don’t give up on a bunch of opportunities to force the relationship to stay alive.
 Sooner or later, you’ll experience true love with the right person.
 At the right time.

 3. Consider that they might be the wrong person after all

 Are they the right person, or are you just infatuated and not in love?
-If you’re the type who falls in love easily, that just might have been the case.
+If you’re the type who falls in love easily, that just might have been the case (if you’re a Piscean, this is definitely the case).
 It’s easy to misunderstand the intensity or true meaning behind the emotions you feel especially during the start of a romance.

 Maybe, if things aren’t working out for whatever reason, they aren’t the right person for you?
+All the right person wrong time stories usually look past such difficult questions, which is why they end up in smoke.
 Have these tough conversations with yourself before you decide what your next step should be.

 We know you’ve been thinking this the entire article anyway.
 The temptation is too strong, you think you’d hate yourself if you didn’t try.
 There’s a very big chance you’ll be better off if you don’t go ahead with it.
 But at the end of the day, you’re in charge of your life.

 If it fails to be anything fruitful, at least it’ll be a good learning experience for you.
 Everybody needs a humbling experience.
-If it does go how we think it will, here are some tips to move on quickly that might be helpful.
+If it does go how we think it will, you might need some tips to move on quickly.